ApacheChikn/PROJECT-GITOPS/README.md

 Project & Course Author _Loveth Oballe Ayuknteck_

 ## Project Overview
-This project will implement GitOps as a concept and also highlight other technology as CI/CD, and Infrastructure as Code (IaC).
+In addition to implementing the GitOps concept, this project will also highlight CI/CD and Infrastructure as Code (IaC) technologies.

 | | TOOLS NEEDED |
 --- | ---